The Circles concept - developed by Stephen Covey ‘7 Habits of Highly Effective People’ and the ‘7 Habits of Highly Effective Families’

 IN PAIRS - Coaching Discussion (10 minutes per person)

-Decide: Who will be the first interviewer and who will be interviewed
+Decide: Who will be the first interviewer and who will be interviewed?

-Reflect on the interviewee’s strengths.
+B. Reflect on the strengths they mention

-Discuss which strength(s) they will use to work on their goal and how.
+C. Discuss which strength(s) they will use to work on their goal and how.
 Ask in what way will a particular strength help them achieve this goal.

-Clarify what is the first achievable step that they can work on right now.
+D. Clarify what is the first achievable step that they can work on right now.
 Note: It can be to do some research, to make a list of options or register for something that will bring them closer to their goal.

 Change roles and repeat

-3. ACHIEVE YOUR FIRST STEP
+3. ACHIEVE YOUR FIRST STEP INDIVIDUALLY (5 minutes)

 IF YOU FINISH EARLY